Articles in belles-lettres

 Venice has traded flinty commercial acumen and world-weary merchant princes for an ennui worthy of M. John Harrison’s science fiction; her profession has now become the art of insubstantiality.
 For centuries authors have tried and failed to capture her.
 Steve Donoghue surveys the glorious wreckage.

 George Eliot’s Middlemarch is beloved for its wit and wisdom.
-But behind its many beauties lurks a disquieting conclusion: that misery is the price we must pay for morality.
+But behind its many beauties lurks a disquieting possibility: that misery is the price we must pay for morality.

 Spoiler alert!
 It’s a familiar warning — but isn’t it also a silly one?
 There’s so much more to novels than their plots.
 And yet what if we’re better readers for not knowing?
 Consider The Mill on the Floss, for example.